Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/serverrpc.md

 ---
 id: serverrpc
 title: ServerRpc
-sidebar_label: ServerRpc
 ---

 A `ServerRpc` can be invoked by a client to be executed on the server.

-Developers can declare a `ServerRpc`by marking a method with `[ServerRpc]` attribute and making sure to have `ServerRpc` suffix in the method name.
+Developers can declare a `ServerRpc` by marking a method with `[ServerRpc]` attribute and making sure to have `ServerRpc` suffix in the method name.

 ```csharp
 [ServerRpc]